Henry114514/spacey/README.md

-# spacey
+# SpaceY

-This is a random project of spaceY to beat spaceX🚀
+This is a random project of SpaceY to beat SpaceX🚀